marancibia/marancibia.github.io/adb/shared/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 </copy>
 ```

-## Task 10: Interact with the Return Agency Agent
+## Task 10: Interact with the Return Agency Agent Team

 You can start interacting with the Select AI agent team by using natural language prompt on the SQL command line.
 To do so, you must set the agent team for the current stateful session.
 Then, prefix your prompt with `select ai agent`.
 You'll interact with the agent team using natural language.
-Behind the scenes, the ReAct agent pattern is used by Select AI Agent to get needed information from you, the customer, engage the LLM, call the needed tools, and respond.
+Behind the scenes, the ReAct agent pattern is used by Select AI Agent Framework to get needed information from you, the customer, engage the LLM, call the needed tools, and respond.
 Let's test it:

 1. Set the agent team in the current session.